ip2location/mcp-ip2location-io/README.md

   }
 }
 ```

- 6. Remember to replace the `/path/to/ip2locationio`  path with your actual path to IP2Location.io MCP server in local.
+6. Replace `/path/to/ip2locationio` with the actual path to the IP2Location.io MCP server on your local machine.
- 7. To get your API key, just [login](https://www.ip2location.io/log-in) to your dashboard and get it from there.
-Replaced the `<YOUR API key HERE>` in above with your actual API key.
+7. To get your API key, [log in](https://www.ip2location.io/log-in) to your dashboard.
+Replace `<YOUR API key HERE>` in the example above with your actual API key.
- 8. Restart the Claude Desktop after save the changes, and you should see it appear in the `Connectors` menu.
+8. Restart Claude Desktop after saving the changes, and you should see it appear in the `Connectors` menu.

 # Usage